A dog walker holding a leash while a Beagle looks up attentively on a sunny day.

 Three professional dog walkers leading a large group of diverse dogs, including a Dalmatian and Dachshunds, down a sunny paved park path. - How much do dog walkers costSeveral dogs on leashes being guided by dog walkers.
 (Source: iStock)

-Figuring out how much dog walking should cost depends on several moving parts, and each one can push the price up or down.
+Figuring out how much dog walking should cost depends on several factors, and each can push the price up or down.
 Location, service inclusions, and even your dog’s specific needs all play a role, so it’s worth knowing what actually drives those numbers before comparing rates.

 Location and labor costs

-Major cities charge more for dog walking because the cost of living, minimum wages, and business overhead push prices higher than the national average.
+Major cities charge more for dog walking because higher costs of living, minimum wages, and business overhead push prices above the national average.

 Walkers in these areas spend more time navigating traffic, parking, and tight schedules, all of which get built into the final rate.
 Suburban and rural markets sit lower because operating costs are lighter and competition is different.